McGill-DMaS/Kam1n0-Community/README.md

   <img src="documentation/others/stack.png"/>
 </p>

-A user can create applications instance of any chosen application type and own an unlimited number of applications.
-An application can be shared among a specific group of users.
-Application repository read-write access and on-off status can be controlled by the application owner.
-Kam1n0 v2.x server will serve the applications concurrently using several shared resource pools.
+A user can create multiple application instances.
+An application instance can be shared among a specific group of users.
+The application repository read-write access and on-off status can be controlled by the application owner.
+Kam1n0 v2.x server can serve the applications concurrently using several shared resource pools.

 Kam1n0 was developed by [Steven H. H. Ding](http://stevending.net/) and [Miles Q. Li](http://milesqli.github.io/) under the supervision of [Benjamin C. M. Fung](http://dmas.lab.mcgill.ca/fung/) of the [Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) at McGill University in Canada.
 It won the second prize at the [Hex-Rays Plug-In Contest 2015](https://hex-rays.com/contests/2015/).
 If you find Kam1n0 useful, please cite our paper: